EXCERPT FROM THE TRUE STORY OF FREDDIE; THE FIRST AI

-Warner and his team dismantled, but his passion for robotics and desire to finish the project led him to private businesses financing him in order to continue the project.
-I never wrote my intended article for the Herald after what he told me that day, but being as it was so many years ago, and AI is now such a common commodity, I have decided that the story of how it came to be may reasonably shared finally after all these years. it was such a great breakthrough in those days.
+Warner and his team dismantled, but his passion for robotics and desire to finish the project led him to obtain financing from private businesses in order to continue the project.
+I never wrote my intended article for the Herald after what he told me that day, but being as it was so many years ago, and AI is now such a common commodity, I have decided that the story of how it came to be may reasonably be shared finally after all these years. it was such a great breakthrough in those days.
 I knew that the world was uneasy following the Colorado Incident, and so I chose to sit on this story in order to avoid causing more panic.
 The moral implications of true Artificial Intelligence were too much for the world to comprehend back then.

-Anyway, after hours of talking about the introcacies of his failed attempts and how many millions of dollars went into the project, Dr. Warner finally invited me to join him in his lab to meet what he called his Thinking Software, FREDDIE.
+Anyway, after hours of talking about the intricacies of his failed attempts and how many millions of dollars went into the project, Dr. Warner finally invited me to join him in his lab to meet what he called his Thinking Software, FREDDIE.

 My first conversation with FREDDIE was simply on a computer screen.
 Warner had been working on a robot body, but had not managed to put the finishing touches on it before I arrived.
 I asked him his name, which he answered very quickly.
 He asked me mine, and I replied.
 The conversation went back and forth for a time, and while i was impressed with the software’s ability to converse back and forth so fluidly, I remained unconvinced that the software truly was thinking.
 I explained my concern to Dr. Warner, and he began to describe to me the thought experiment known as the Turing Test.
 The idea being that if a question is posed to both a human and a robot, and the asker can read the answers but has no way of knowing whether the answer came from the human or robot, and if he is unable to tell which one is which, then the AI can be considered a success.